Organized, competitive, multiplayer computer gaming comes to Alvernia as the university launches its 28th varsity team – esports.

+Organized, competitive, multiplayer computer gaming has come to Alvernia with the university launching its 28th varsity team – esports.
+The esports team operates in a state-of-the-art facility located in the John R. Post Center at Reading CollegeTowne.
 Alvernia is the 12th school in the Middle Atlantic Conference to sponsor esports.
-The addition of esports allows Alvernia to play a national schedule against teams the university rarely otherwise competes against--including some larger Division I schools--without leaving campus.
+The addition of esports allows Alvernia to play teams against whom the university rarely otherwise competes including some larger Division I schools without leaving campus.

 Alvernia takes an interdisciplinary approach when engaging with this transformative addition to the world of competitive sports.
-Students, faculty and mentors explore ways to learn from this world-wide phenomenon and seek to utilize esports for academic work as well, recognizing the analytical thinking and strategic focus this ever-evolving depth of play requires.
+Students, faculty and mentors explore ways to learn from this worldwide phenomenon and seek to utilize esports for academic work as well, recognizing the analytical thinking and strategic focus this ever-evolving depth of play requires.

-Game offerings include:
+Game offerings

 League of Legends